cnerg/RadClass/README.md

 * progressbar2
 * scipy

-Scripts can be run from the top-level directory:

-`python /path/to/RadClass/script`

-Or `RadClass` can be installed using pip:
+Modules can be imported from the repository directory (e.g. `from RadClass.H0 import H0`) or `RadClass` can be installed using pip:

 `python -m pip install /path/to/RadClass/. --user`